jaredlander/LiveFebruary2018/README.md

 Data
 ====

 Data for the class is kept at [data.world](https://data.world/landeranalytics/training).
-You can sign up for a free account or run the following code (this requires that you are using an [RStudio Project](https://support.rstudio.com/hc/en-us/articles/200526207-Using-Projects) setup exactly like this repo).
+You can sign up for a free account or run the following code.
+This requires that you are using an [RStudio Project](https://support.rstudio.com/hc/en-us/articles/200526207-Using-Projects) setup exactly like this repo, which is done if you followed the preceding code.

 ``` r
 source('prep/DownloadData.r')